-The architecture of central Bathgate, despite the loss of some buildings and redevelopment, still has many handsome buildings and spaces which reinforce the status of the town as a district centre.
+8.3 The architecture of central Bathgate, despite the loss of some buildings and redevelopment, still has many handsome red sandstone buildings and associated spaces which reinforce the status of the town as a district centre.

-Both West Calder and East Calder retain many of their original sandstone buildings, while village centres at Ecclesmachan and Bellsquarry in Livingston, are all of historic and visual interest and worthy of protection.
+8.4 Both West Calder and East Calder retain many of their original sandstone buildings, while village centres at Ecclesmachan and Bellsquarry in Livingston, are all of historic and visual interest and worthy of protection.

-While not considered to have the special architectural or historic merit as West Lothian's nine Conservation Areas, these Areas of Built Heritage and Townscape Value can be considered as second tier, local heritage areas that still have merit for their built heritage and townscape value.
+8.5 While not considered to have the special architectural or historic merit as West Lothian's nine Conservation Areas, these 11 Areas of Built Heritage and Townscape Value can be considered as second tier, local heritage areas that still have merit for their built heritage and townscape value.
+(NB: Abercorn Village is proposed for elevation to a Conservation Area in the LDP 2018.
+Consultation is required.)

-Planning Guidance relating to "Areas of Built Heritage and Townscape Value - the Shale Miners Rows", is being updated to assist residents proposing to alter these properties.
-It was consulted upon in late 2019 and is being progressed towards approval.
+8.6 Planning Guidance relating to "Areas of Built Heritage and Townscape Value - the Shale Miners Rows", is being updated to assist residents proposing to alter these properties.
+It was consulted upon in late 2019 and approved by the Council in November 2020.